Consensys/eth-lightwallet/README.md

 var password = prompt('Enter password for encryption', 'password');
 var salt = lightwallet.keystore.generateSalt(); // You can also provide your own salt.

-lightwallet.keystore.deriveKeyFromPassword(password, salt, function (err, pwDerivedKey) {
+// The salt is optional for backwards-compatibility, but highly recommended. lightwallet.keystore.deriveKeyFromPassword(password, salt, function (err, pwDerivedKey) {

 // This is the default recommended hdPathString value.